NichlasB/alynt-wc-customer-order-manager/README.md

 After installation and activation:

-1. Navigate to WooCommerce > Customer Manager in your WordPress admin panel
+1. Navigate to WooCommerce > Alynt Customer Order Manager in your WordPress admin panel
 2. Use the intuitive interface to manage customers and orders
 3. Customize the settings according to your needs

+### Payment Link Sharing
+- Open any order in the WooCommerce order edit screen
+- Look for the "Copy Payment Link" button in the order actions sidebar
+- Click the button to copy the payment URL to your clipboard
+- Share the link with your customer via email, message, or any preferred method

 ## 🔒 Security